Diego-Rocha/compasso-tech-eval/README.md

  - Lombok

 # Future work
- - needs better exceptionHandler to user (e.g: json search parse errors)
+ - needs better exceptionHandler to user
- - State to a entity? or enum? or maybe...
+ - state to a entity? or enum? or maybe...
     - Provide a payload of cities and states (e.g: correios, IBGE, etc..)
- - Separate 'city' and 'client' as separate microservices? maybe...
+ - separate 'city' and 'client' as separate microservices? but really don't need it now
  - need better Text Search: Index, Full-Text, etc...
+ - tune swagger to provide better doc.
+ - add spring rest docs and generate pdf/static html docs (complementar to swagger)